HumanCompatibleAI/ranking-challenge/README.md

 ## 🏭 Available infrastructure

-Winning classifiers will be run during the experiment in an environment that can provide the following infrastructure (let us know which you'll need):
+Winning classifiers will be run during the experiment in an environment that can provide the following infrastructure (let us know which you'll need).
+Note that this applies to second-round submissions only.
+For first round submissions, you must host the ranker and can use whatever infrastructure you like, but it must be imeplementable on our [background process architecture](https://rankingchallenge.substack.com/p/background-processes-databases-scrapers) to be eligible to win.

 ### Endpoint